 What do all these things have in common?
 If you’ve reached financial freedom, you have the resources to do all the above.
 That’s because financial freedom gives you-you guessed it—options.

-Financial freedom is desired by many and doesn’t come easy.
+Financial indepenance is desired by many and doesn’t come easy.
 It takes a lot of planning and effort to achieve.
 It can also mean different things to different people.
-And, because there isn’t just one definition or approach to achieving financial freedom, we asked some of our favorite money nerds to tell us what financial independence means to them.
+And, because there isn’t just one definition or approach to achieving financial freedom, we asked some of our favorite money nerds to tell us what it means to them.
 Take a look:

 The Power to Say “No”